ezntek/beancode/README.md

-# beancode1
+# beancode

-This is a tree-walking interpreter for IGCSE pseudocode, as shown in the [2023-2025 syllabus](https://ezntek.com/doc/2023_2025_cs_syllabus.pdf), written in Python.
+This is a tree-walking interpreter for IGCSE pseudocode, as shown in the [2023-2025 syllabus](https://ezntek.com/doc/2023_2025_cs_syllabus.pdf), written in Python (3.10+).

 ***IMPORTANT:*** Some examples using [raylib](https://github.com/raysan5/raylib) are provided.
 They were written entirely for fun; in order to run those examples one must install the `raylib` package for those examples to run, else, you will get an error.

-**If youre looking for beancode2, head over to the main branch.**

-***IMPORTANT:*** Consider this project to still be in alpha.
-I am and will be actively patching bugs I find in the interpreter.
-Do not consider this stable; please frequently update this software.
+***IMPORTANT:*** I do not guarantee this software to be bug-free; most major bugs have been patched by now, and the interpreter has been tested against various examples and IGCSE Markschemes.
+Version 0.3.0 and up should be relatively stable, but if you find bugs, please report them and I will fix them promptly.

 Once I deem it stable enough, I will tag `v1.0.0`.

 ## Dependencies

 * `typed-argument-parser`
-* `pipx` if you wish to install it system-wide
+* `pipx` if you wish to install it system-wide while being safe.

 ## Installation